markocupic/gallery-creator-bundle/README.md

 # Gallery Creator Bundle

-## Frontend Modul für [Contao CMS](https://www.contao.org)
+## Frontend and backend extension for [Contao CMS](https://www.contao.org)

-With this extension for [Contao CMS](https://www.contao.org) you can create, display and manage photo albums.
+Use this extension to create, display and manage photo albums in your [Contao](https://www.contao.org) installation.
  The Gallery Creator Bundle offers an album listing and an album detail view.

+## Installation
+Please run the `composer require markocupic/gallery-creator-bundle` in your CLI to install the extension.

+## Lightbox
- As a lightbox we recommend the [Glightbox](https://biati-digital.github.io/glightbox/) plugin, which you can install like this: `composer require inspiredminds/contao-glightbox`.
+ As a lightbox we strongly recommend [Glightbox](https://biati-digital.github.io/glightbox/).
+ Simply run the `composer require inspiredminds/contao-glightbox` command in your CLI.
  Please ensure, that you have activated the lightbox template in the layout settings of your theme in the Contao backend.